 Full name of the person or business

-Street, city, state, and ZIP code
+Street, city, state, and ZIP from public records

-Do Not Call and robocall complaints
+FTC Do Not Call and robocall complaint history

-Social accounts, dating profiles, or photos
+Social media profiles, or photos

 Phone owner age or email addresses